stillagorilla/heypage/docs/COMPONENTS_AND_INCLUDES.md

 Implementation note:
 - This tab likely represents inbound requests only.
 Outbound/pending requests are not depicted here.

+### Friends tab scope (implementation decision)

+Decision:
+- The Friends tab is "accepted-only" (mutual friends).
+- Any "Add to Friends" buttons shown within the Friends tab are treated as mock artifacts and will not appear in the implemented Friends list.

+Rationale:
+- Keeps relationship states cleanly separated:
+  - Friends tab: accepted friendships only
+  - Friend Requests tab: pending inbound requests with accept/decline

 ## Groups (My Groups + Group Administration + Create Group modal)

 Source: